VorpalElf/JobSpy/README.md

 - Simple CLI interface

 ## Installation & Setup
-Recommended: use a Python virtual environment.
+You MUST Use a Python virtual environment.

 ```bash
 # Create and activate a virtual environment